mlunoe/component-js/README.md

 component.js
 ===

-A minimal JavaScript boilerplate for creating reusable components in ES5 (Image Viewer Example) See [Component.js](https://github.com/mlunoe/component-js/blob/master/app/components/Component/Component.js) and an example usage here: [SearchBar.js](https://github.com/mlunoe/component-js/blob/master/app/components/SearchBar/SearchBar.js).
+A minimal modular application structure (boilerplate) in plain JavaScript (ES5) for creating reusable components.
+The application is a small Image Viewer used as an example for testing the abilities and limitations of the main [Component.js](https://github.com/mlunoe/component-js/blob/master/app/components/Component/Component.js) and structure.

+See [Component.js](https://github.com/mlunoe/component-js/blob/master/app/components/Component/Component.js) and an example usage here: [SearchBar.js](https://github.com/mlunoe/component-js/blob/master/app/components/SearchBar/SearchBar.js).

 ### Usage